spacebabies/website/content/portfolio/testing-javascript-now-with-more-chrome.md

 <!--more-->

+**2019 update!
+Selenium is 2018, [get with the program](https://www.spacebabies.nl/portfolio/testing-applications-with-chrome-devtools-protocol/**

 A normal part of creating a website is testing it.
 See if all the buttons work, see if nothing goes unexpectedly bad, see if everything looks okay.
 Testing by hand is soul-crushingly boring though.
 So there are scripts to help us do that.